apinf/apibot-roadmap/README.md

 ## Roadmap 2017

-- By end of Feb: Design PoC features (in issues)
+- By end of March: Design PoC features (in issues)
-- By end of Feb: Select chat environment and open source bot engine to use
+- By end of March: Select chat environment and open source bot engine to use
-- During March: Implementation
+- During May: Implementation
-- During April- June: Testing and collecting feedback
+- During June- July: Testing and collecting feedback
 - July: Evaluation of results and decision about future